 One hundred-year-old buildings often have inherent energy-efficient design features.
 Still, numerous windows and minimal insulation can result in energy losses in older buildings.
 Some homeowners have resorted to installing synthetic sidings, replacing original windows, and enclosing porches.
-These actions may gain energy savings, but result in the loss of a property is historic character.
+These actions may gain energy savings, but result in the loss of a property's historic character.
 Owners of historic buildings need not compromise their historic character for improved energy efficiency.
 Simple non-altering upgrades to historic buildings include the addition of attic insulation, installation of storm windows, and more efficient heating and cooling systems.
 In particular, repairing and weatherstripping historic wood windows and adding storm windows often result in energy performance equal to or exceeding that of new windows and at much less cost.
-Installing new windows becomes a cycle, as they have a
+Installing new windows becomes a cycle, as they have a finite life; and rarely do they pay for themselves in energy savings over their life of use.